Riccardo De Santis

 Riccardo De Santis (born 4 January 1980) is an Italian baseball player who competed in the 2004 Summer Olympics.

+De Santis participated in the 2003 Baseball World Cup in Cuba.
+He appeared in two games, pitching 5.2 innings with a 9.53 ERA, recording one loss against Nicaragua.

 As a member of Italy national baseball team he won 2010 European Baseball Championship.